020 3740 5856

 2: They only ever borrow to invest

 Whilst one should avoid borrowing to invest in anything high risk, good borrowing would include property purchase or, investing in your education or own business.
-Borrowing money for luxuries such as holidays, cars or fancy clothes is a to be avoided especially via high interest credit cards and personal loans.
+Borrowing money for luxuries such as holidays, cars or fancy clothes is to be avoided especially via high interest credit cards and personal loans.

 Related services